s-a-v-a-n-n-a/My-CPU/README.md

 - COS        ; pops the last value from stack and pushes its cosinus back to the stack
 - POP        ; the same as OUT
 - POP RAX    ; or other register - pops the last value from the stack and pushes it to the register
-- POP [RAX]  ; or other register - pushes the value from the index of memory storaged in this register to the stack
+- POP [RAX]  ; or other register - pushes the value from stack to the index of memory, that storages in this register
 - SQRT       ; pops the last value from stack and pushes its square root back to the stack
 - IN         ; reads from the cmd the value and pushes it to the stack
 - DUMP       ; outputs the current state of stack to the log_file